Have you ever thought about how to prepare to leave your job gracefully? What should you do before quitting your job?

 “You only want to keep what’s relevant and necessary to the person who’s doing your job next,” Krissy said.

-When the time does come to walk out the door you want to leave on a good note, so:
+When the time does come to walk out the door you want to leave on a good note.
+You should aim to leave positively and professionally, and not just because you want a reference.

 - Create documents about what you were doing and what you were planning to do